 Golden (Kicking Horse)

 Stay: Kicking Horse Parking Area (no costs; no services) or downtown at the Golden Municipal Campground (nightly rate; some services)

 Eat/Drink: Golden Taps, The Riverhouse, The Rockwater Grill & Bar, The Wolf’s Den

 Stay: No on-mountain RV Parking; Radium Valley Vacation RV Resort (nightly rate; some services)

 Eat/Drink: T-Bar & Grill, Thunderbird Pizza, Arrowhead Brewery, The Blue Dog Café, The Pynelogs Café, Station Pub

 RV rentals are available in Calgary, AB.
 Or start your road trip from Kelowna, BC, Kalispell, MT or Spokane, WA.
 Shuttle services are available to most ski resorts from these airports.
 Once in the region there is the option of the Kootenay Rideshare to connect you to each mountain community!

 “One constant is for certain, let's be sure, no matter how it begins.
 Once here, one highway connects many lifetimes of ski and snowboard adventures.
 But don't fret, there's no rush.
 The perfect snow, spectacular mountains and friendly people will wait.
 On the Powder Highway, there's plenty to go around”, adds Mitchell Scott.

-Story by a KootRocks Staffer; top cover photo by Kari Medig (at RED Mountain Resort).
+Story by KootRocks Staffer (Shannon Harrison); top cover photo by Kari Medig at RED Mountain Resort in Rossland.